William Wright (businessman)

-Sir William Thompson Wright, (September 1927 – 24 July 2022) was a Northern Irish business owner and Unionist politician.
+Sir William Thompson Wright, (18 September 1927 – 24 July 2022) was a Northern Irish business owner and Unionist politician.

 Early life

-Wright grew up in Ballymena, Northern Ireland.
+William Thompson Wright was born on 18 September 1927 in Ballymena, Northern Ireland, where he also grew up.
 He first came to prominence in the late 1950s, when he joined his father's company, the vehicle body building business Robert Wright & Son.

 Politics

 In the 1970s, Wright joined the Vanguard Unionist Progressive Party and was elected as its Chairman.
 He stood for the party in North Antrim at the Northern Ireland Constitutional Convention election in 1975, and was elected.
 He later followed the party leaders in joining the Ulster Unionist Party (UUP), and was elected to Ballymena Borough Council for this new party at the 1981 Northern Ireland local elections.
 He lost his seat at the 1985 election, and did not stand in 1989, but was re-elected in 1993 and won again in 1997.

 Wright stood for election to the Northern Ireland Forum in 1996, but was not elected.
 In 1998, he resigned from the UUP, and stood unsuccessfully in the 1998 Northern Ireland Assembly election as an independent Unionist.
 He held his council seat in 2001, before finally standing down in 2005.